-Men and women usually arrive at assisted living communities out of necessity.
-They have something in common you could say.
-They typically have age-related ailments and frailties that make care or supervision a necessity.
-They’re just like any of us, but often just older and not as fit.
+Men and women usually arrive at assisted living communities with age-related ailments and frailties that make care or supervision a necessity.
+They’re just like any of us, but often just older.

 It’s a given, then, that these residents desire love like any of us.
 Some may get more than their share from families or a spouse at the community, but others are lacking it.
-They move into the facility single, perhaps, and crave a companion, or even a full fledged soul-mate.
+They move into their residency single, looking for a companion or even a full fledged soulmate, perhaps.

-It’s never easy, but here are 6 tips to help single assisted living residents find a match, or maybe even just a good friend.
+If you are a single resident looking to find a soulmate at assisted living, here are six tips that may help you find a match, or maybe even just a good friend.

-You won’t meet your soul-mate if you skip activities and sit in your apartment all day.
-Take part in any activity that you seem to enjoy and you’re likely to meet some new residents, or learn more about the ones you’ve already met.
+You won’t meet your soulmate if you skip activities and sit in your apartment all day.
+Take part in any activity that you enjoy and you’re likely to meet some new residents, or learn more about the ones you’ve already met.

 A great way to meet new people is to eat with a different group each day at meal time, assuming you’re at a community without assigned seating.